ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 ## optimize_trivial_count_query {#optimize-trivial-count-query}

 Enables or disables the optimization to trivial query `SELECT count () FROM table` using metadata from MergeTree.
-If you need to use row-level security, disable trivial count query optimization.
+If you need to use row-level security, disable this setting.

 Possible values: